akashghimireOfficial/AI-Application-System/README.md

 In this week we learn about **Weather forecast using RNN, LSTM.**
 <br>
-Furthermore, in the coding session we also learned things like how we can build simple RNN using numpy.
+Furthermore, in the coding session we also learned things like how we can build **simple RNN using numpy**.
 We learn **how to use LSTM,GRU, and Bidirectional LSTM using keras.**

 <br>

 ## Week 13

-In this week we learned about Natural Language Processing (NLP).
+In this week we learned about **Natural Language Processing (NLP).**
 > Natural language processing is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data. (src:Wikipedia)

 In this week, we learn how words are reprensented in machine learning.
 We learn about important aspect of NLP such as  **word embedding, text vectorization, One hot encodding.**